 Track 1099 Payments for Independent Contractors | ✕ | ✓ |

-- Wave Payroll: Fixed monthly cost of $40 for tax service states or $20 for self-service states; there’s also an additional $6 per month, per active employee or independent contractor (read our Wave Payroll review for more information)
+- Wave Payroll: Fixed monthly cost of $40 for tax service states Arizona, California, Florida, Georgia, Illinois, Indiana, Minnesota, New York, North Carolina, Tennessee, Texas, Virginia, Washington, and Wisconsin or $20 for self-service states; there’s also an additional $6 per month, per active employee or independent contractor (read our Wave Payroll review for more information)

-- Wave Advisor: Starting at $149 per month for bookkeeping support ,including classifying transactions, reconciling accounts, and providing financial statements
+- Wave Advisor: Starting at $149 a month for bookkeeping support, including classifying transactions, reconciling accounts, and providing financial statements

 - Accounting and payroll coaching: One-time fee of $379 for two hours of live coaching and 30-day email access to your coach

-Wave earned high marks for general features, and it could have aced the criterion if users could use account numbers in the chart of accounts.
-For freelancers and solopreneurs account numbers probably aren’t necessary, but for companies with a bigger chart of accounts, account numbers can help organize the accounts and make data input much faster.
+Another useful feature I wish it had is the ability to use account numbers in the chart of accounts.
+For freelancers and solopreneurs, account numbers probably aren’t necessary; but for companies with a bigger chart of accounts, account numbers can help organize the accounts and make data input much faster.

-The primary problem is that the reconciliation doesn’t allow for entries in the books that have not yet cleared the bank, like outstanding checks.
-This presents a challenge if you write many paper checks as you will be unable to reconcile your account until all outstanding checks have cleared the bank.
+Wave scored poorly for banking and cash management because it doesn’t allow users to print checks, and I don’t find the bank reconciliation feature as functional as those in other software like QuickBooks Online.
+The reconciliation doesn’t allow for entries in the books that have not yet cleared the bank, like outstanding checks.
+This presents a challenge if I need to write many paper checks as I will be unable to reconcile my account until all outstanding checks have cleared the bank.

-Additionally, the free Starter plan does not allow you to connect a live feed to your bank or credit card accounts.
-However, you can upload your bank statements from comma-separated values (CSV) or Excel files and perform bank reconciliations.
+Additionally, the free Starter plan does not allow me to connect a live feed to my bank or credit card accounts.
+However, it’s a good thing that I’m able to upload my bank statements from CSV or Excel files and perform bank reconciliations.

-Wave is one of our best A/P software because of its ability to record unpaid bills even in the free Starter plan.
-However, I docked a few points because I found some weaknesses, such as the inability to input vendor credits, create purchase orders, track transactions by vendor, and attach receipts to unpaid bills.
+Wave is one of our best A/P software because of its ability to record unpaid bills, even with the free Starter plan.
+I couldn’t award it a higher mark, though, because I found some weaknesses, such as the inability to input vendor credits, create purchase orders, track transactions by vendor, and attach receipts to unpaid bills.

 Nevertheless, I am impressed with how easy it is to manage unpaid bills in Wave.
-Your A/P transactions can be conveniently managed from the Purchases menu, which consists of all the features you need to record your purchases: Bills, Vendors, and Products and Services.
+I can easily manage my A/P transactions from the Purchases menu, which consists of all the features I need to record purchases: Bills, Vendors, and Products and Services.

 Depending on your subscription, you can snap a photo of your expense receipt and upload it to Wave through the mobile app.
 All users can attach a receipt to transactions in the desktop interface, although you can’t attach them to unpaid bills.